hvmerode/junit-pipeline/README.md

     corresponding local directory; this enables the creation of q new clone of the external repository.
 For example, if an external repository is called 'Templates', 2 local directories are created, 'Templates' and 'Templates-source'; delete them both.
-* Output variables of a step cannot be checked/asserted; TODO: Add option to validate output variables of a certain step
 * If the pipeline makes use of a resource in the test project for the first time, it needs manual approval first; for example, a variable group or an Environment.
 The Azure DevOps API returns an HTTP status 400.
 * If unknown service connections are used, the updated pipeline code is not valid YAML anymore, or a manual approval on a resource is required, the AzDo API returns an HTTP status code 400.
-TODO: Check whether the outputed pipeline is valid yaml.
-* The junit-pipeline code itself does not have any unit tests yet.
-* No methods yet to add, update or remove conditions in stages or jobs.
-Use the _overrideLiteral_ method, if possible.
-* No methods yet to replace a step with another step.
-* No method to replace a step with a template file (the template file could serve as a mock file)
-* There is no option (yet) to continue on error for all steps.
 <br></br>

 ### Known bugs ##
 ***
 * An Azure DevOps "on..failure" / "on..success" construction is translated to "true..failure" / "true..success".
-It may be an issue in snakeyaml,
+It may be an issue in snakeyaml.
-  but that's not sure atm.
+  * Temporary fix is by adding a FindReplaceInFile hook that replaces the "true:" string with an "on:" string.
 * A task with an input parameter 'template:' is handled as if it is a template (although it isn't); processing is still fine though, but it should not be treated as a template.
 <br></br>

+### New features ##
+***
+* Test on Linux; some filesystem methods in Utils may not work properly.
+* Add option to pipeline.mockStep to display a name (the inline script shows as CmdLine in Azure DevOps).
+* Add option to continue on error for all steps.
+* Possibility to replace a step with a template file (the template file could serve as a mock file).
+* Possibility to replace a step with another step.
+* Add unit tests to the junit-pipeline code itself.
+* Check/assert output variables of a step.
+* Add methods to add, update or remove conditions in stages or jobs.
+Use the _overrideLiteral_ method, if possible.
+* Support "refs/tags/tag" for external repositories with templates.
+* Check whether the output pipeline is a valid pipeline (valid yaml and valid Azure DevOps pipeline).

 ### Solved ##
 ***